 - To welcome a diverse membership with regard to race, religion, sexual orientation, gender, and sexual preference.

 - To expect that members will follow the codes of ethical conduct specific to their discipline.

 Benefits of Membership:

-Exchanging knowledge with the smartest minds in clinical sexuality
+Exchanging knowledge with the smartest minds in sex therapy and research

 SSTAR membership is multidisciplinary.
 Members must be actively involved in treatment or research of sexual disorders/sexuality and possess superior clinical competence and high ethical standards.
 Our membership includes professionals in varying disciplines including Psychology, Medicine (including Psychiatry, Ob/Gyn, Urology, Internal Medicine, Family Medicine), Social Work, Marriage and Family Therapy, Nursing, Sexology and the sciences.
 This permits an interaction between people of diverse disciplines allowing each to contribute his or her unique perspective.

 Find a Therapist